 Nothing screams summer like crab cakes, but the classic Baltimore specialty needs an amazing dip to go with them.
-This one draws from the best of the sauce world — it's a little like an aioli meets tartar sauce meets remoulade.
-How good does that sound?
+This one draws from the best of the sauce world—it's a little like an aioli (garlic mayonnaise) meets tartar sauce meets remoulade.
 There’s a nice smokiness from smoked paprika, a touch of heat from the creole seasoning, and a refreshing brightness from the lemon juice and capers.

 Maryland is known for its crab cakes due to the abundance of blue crab in the Chesapeake Bay, but you can find beautiful lump crab meat in every state.
 Make simple delicious crab cakes from scratch, then smother them in this tasty sauce along with a little sliced lemon and some added herbs.
 This recipe is also a great way to jazz up store-bought crab cakes when you're short on time.